kellynlee/COPMP90018-Lhelper/README.md

-COMP90018_2021_SM2 Assignments 2
+COMP90018_2021_SM2 Assignments 2.
-Group: T01/15-5
+Group: T01/15-5.
-Authors: Zhengyue Gao, Beier Li, Jing Li, Dongcheng Ding, Zanning Liu, Yu-Hsien Huang
+Authors: Zhengyue Gao, Beier Li, Jing Li, Dongcheng Ding, Zanning Liu, Yu-Hsien Huang.

 <img src=https://github.com/rexding97/l-helper/blob/main/static/icons/logo.png width="100" height="100">

 # L-Helper

 This is an andriod app to help on learning languages.
 The app not only recognises words in the images and translates them but also set a study plan for the users and them to review the words based on the forgetting curve theory.

 ## Main structure: